Using birds to understand how pollution impacts biodiversity

 University of California, Los Angeles

-I am a bird conservation biologist and ecotoxicologist — an "ecotoxic-ornithologist" — in the Tingley Lab at the University of California, Los Angeles, and a National Science Foundation Graduate Research Fellow in Ecology.
+I am a bird conservation biologist and ecotoxicologist — an "ecotoxic-ornithologist" — in the Tingley Lab at the University of California, Los Angeles, a National Science Foundation Graduate Research Fellow in Ecology, and a NASA Future Investigator in Earth Sciences.

 Education